 Well, this guide will tell you everything about email accessibility and how to implement it.
 We will also discuss the best practices for email accessibility with a deep dive into different conditions to consider.

-Email accessibility is the practice of ensuring that your emails can be read and understood even by subscribers who are specially-abled.
+Email accessibility is the practice of ensuring that your emails can be read and understood even by subscribers who are disabled.
 Email accessibility also becomes relevant when certain portions of the email become inaccessible due to technical compatibility issues.

 For instance, Links in emails are displayed as blue, but users who can't perceive the blue color might not know where to click.
 In that case, you must make the link distinguishable by underlining it or using a different typeface.